Resources to support teacher-only days

-The first teacher-only days in 2023 were held in Term 2, and the second will be in Term 4 – between Monday 13 November and Friday 24 November 2023.
-(In 2024, they will be held between 27 May and 7 June, and 21 October and 15 November.)
+The first teacher-only days in 2023 were held in Term 2, and the second were in Term 4.
+In 2024, they will be held between 27 May and 7 June, and 21 October and 15 November.

 Schools need to liaise with local Ministry of Education offices to choose teacher-only days.
 If neighbouring schools or kāhui choose the same date, it will help collaboration and shared facilitation, and minimise disruption for parents and whānau.

 Preparing for your teacher-only day

 This page has resources designed to help you facilitate sessions to build awareness and understanding of Te Mātaiaho | the refreshed New Zealand Curriculum.